 Inside the cemetery was immaculate, and well maintained.
 Rows of grey headstones bisected by an avenue that led to the Cross of Sacrifice with the Memorial behind it.

 The dominant colour here was green and frankly I admit my entry level camera was not really equal to the task.
 I have always regretted never returning here to reshoot my images because this was such a special cemetery.
 The local co-ordinator of the South African War Graves Project was also present this day and he tackled one half of the cem while I tackled the other.
 Photographing each grave so that they too are not forgotten.
-Sadly the men who served under the NMC and SANLC colours were conveniently shunted aside when the wars ended.
+Sadly the soldiers who served under the NMC and SANLC colours were conveniently shunted aside when the wars ended.
 Yet they performed a vital duty and served the British Empire and South Africa with distinction.
 The memorial also commemorates men from the Essential Services Protection Corps, The Cape Corps, Indian and Malay Corps,

 The men who are buried here probably had families and loved ones, and there is no way of even knowing whether those family members even saw these graves because Palmietkuil is really off the beaten track, about 9 kilometres from Springs.
-These men did not die in action though, but probably died during training or in accidents or of disease or illness.
+They did not die in action though, but probably died during training or in accidents or of disease or illness.
 Unfortunately a military base was often a home to diseases like TB and of course many childhood diseases like measles or mumps could and did wreak havoc amongst the soldiers.

 It is also worthwhile remembering that the men who are buried here were mostly volunteers, and they did so for a variety of reasons.
 However, the government decided that they would not be used in a fighting capacity, but rather as support troops, and in that role they excelled.
 Who knows how well they would have done as fighting men.
 The bravery of men like Job Maseko and Lukas Majozi, is legendary, as is the bravery of the men who were killed in the sinking of the Mendi .
 Just how much of a fighting force did we loose because of politics?